DIY Toolkit for Public Ed Advocacy

 Other education organizations in NYS have also called on the Governor and State Legislators for funding and legislative/regulatory improvement for public education:

-- New York State Council of School Superintendents (NYSCOSS) prepares school superintendents to advocate in Albany.
+- The New York State Council of School Superintendents (NYSCOSS) testifies to legislators regarding the Executive Budget

 Take Board action…

 As a school board member, your views and the stories you can relate about how funding or regulations have affected your school district can be valuable information for legislators.

 - WPSBA’s Public Ed Legislative Lineup included panel discussions with local legislators discussing public education funding issues.

 - A board member and the superintendent from many districts were able to meet via Zoom with your state legislators in meetings arranged by WPSBA.

 - Consider a Board resolution stating your views on the State budget or legislation.
 The latest WPSBA resolution template is focused on NYS Funding for Public Education.

 Community letter-writing campaigns have been a successful tool of advocates since before the internet.
 Now, WPSBA and LHEC provide you with the electronic version of letters that can be sent to your local legislators with the click of a button!
 Tell your community where to find the VoterVoice campaigns supporting public schools: